-Cedric Kauffmann enters his 10th season as men’s tennis head coach at the University of Kentucky in 2021-22.
-As head coach, Kauffmann has led his alma mater to seven of nine potential NCAA Tournament berths and two appearances in the Sweet 16.
-The Wildcats have finished in the top 30 of the season’s final Intercollegiate Tennis Association rankings five times, including a No. 10 finish in 2013 and No. 15 finish in 2014.
+Cedric Kauffmann enters his 12th season as men’s tennis head coach at the University of Kentucky in 2023-24.
+As head coach, Kauffmann has led his alma mater to nine of 11 potential NCAA Tournament berths, including the program’s first ever NCAA Championship match in 2021-22.
+The Wildcats have finished in the top 30 of the season’s final Intercollegiate Tennis Association rankings eight times, including a No. 5 finish in 2023.

-Kauffmann, the 2016 ITA Ohio Valley Regional Coach of the Year, has produced nine ITA All-America selections as UK head coach and 18 overall as a member of the UK coaching staff.
+Kauffmann, the 2016 and 2023 ITA Ohio Valley Regional Coach of the Year, has produced 13 ITA All-America selections as UK head coach and 22 overall as a member of the UK coaching staff.

 A breakthrough 2020-21 campaign for the Wildcats was highlighted by a wire-to-wire finish in the top 25 of the ITA rankings, as well as by a slew of individual accomplishments.
 Kentucky hosted the first two rounds of the NCAA Championship and finished with a 16-1 record at Hilary J. Boone Tennis Complex.